World Sportscar Championship: 1993 demise

-The new generation of WSC racing engines, with the stated intent of cost reduction and improved competition, quickly proved highly suspect.
+The new generation of WSC racing engines, with the stated intent of cost reduction and improved competition, quickly proved disastrous.
 Costs rose massively as works teams developed cars capable of qualifying around halfway up a Formula 1 grid, despite weighing some 200 kg more.
 Manufacturers again abandoned the sportscar series, realising they now had an engine suitable for F1.
 In particular, Mercedes and Peugeot elected to either concentrate on or move solely to F1.
 The more exotic engines were unaffordable for teams like Spice and ADA, thus after the manufacturers left the top class of sportscar racing, the series essentially collapsed.
 A lack of entries meant the 1993 season was cancelled before the first race.

 In 1994, the World Sportscar title would return, this time in the hands of the International Motor Sports Association in North America for use in the IMSA GT series.
 The name would be used for the series' top class of prototypes until 1998 when the series ended.

-In addition, 1994 also signaled the return of an international GT series after an absence of over a decade with the introduction of the BPR Global GT Series.
+1994 also signaled the return of an international GT series after an absence of over a decade with the introduction of the BPR Global GT Series.
 The success of the series lead to a friendly takeover by the FIA in 1997, becoming the FIA GT Championship.
 Prototypes were mainly absent from European tracks (Le Mans being the sole notable exception) until 1997, which saw the creation of the International Sports Racing Series which evolved into the short-lived FIA Sportscar Championship in 2001 until 2003.
 Sports prototypes then came exclusively under the control of the Automobile Club de l'Ouest (ACO) and their sanctioned series, the American Le Mans Series in North America and the Le Mans Series in Europe.
 The FIA's championship for GTs was eventually promoted to world championship status in 2010, while the ACO launched their own international championship, the Intercontinental Le Mans Cup, the same year.

-2012 return
+2012 rebirth

 Following the success of the ACO's Intercontinental Le Mans Cup (ILMC), the FIA reached an agreement with the ACO to create a new FIA World Endurance Championship for 2012.
 The series shares many elements of the ILMC, including the use of the 24 Hours of Le Mans as part of the series schedule.
-The series continues to utilize the ACO's two primary classes, Le Mans Prototypes and GT Endurance (GTE).
+The series continued to utilise the ACO's two primary classes, Le Mans Prototypes and GT Endurance (GTE).
+Hypercar replaced LMP1 as the primary class in 2021, running LMH and LMDh cars, the same as used in the IMSA Sportscar Championship's top class GTP.
 Championship titles are awarded for constructors and drivers in prototypes, while a constructors cup are awarded in the GTE categories.
 From 2017 championship titles are awarded also for constructors and drivers in GTE category.
+LMGT3 replaced GTE in 2024.